Pi: History

-Surviving approximations of π prior to the 2nd century AD are accurate to one or two decimal places at best.
+Surviving approximations of π prior to the 2nd century CE are accurate to one or two decimal places at best.
 The earliest written approximations are found in Babylon and Egypt, both within one percent of the true value.
-In Babylon, a clay tablet dated 1900–1600 BC has a geometrical statement that, by implication, treats π as 25/8 = 3.125.
-In Egypt, the Rhind Papyrus, dated around 1650 BC but copied from a document dated to 1850 BC, has a formula for the area of a circle that treats π as $\bigl(\frac{16}{9}\bigr)^2\approx3.16$.
+In Babylon, a clay tablet dated 1900–1600 BCE has a geometrical statement that, by implication, treats π as 25/8 = 3.125.
+In Egypt, the Rhind Papyrus, dated around 1650 BCE but copied from a document dated to 1850 BCE, has a formula for the area of a circle that treats π as $\bigl(\frac{16}{9}\bigr)^2\approx3.16$.
 Although some pyramidologists have theorized that the Great Pyramid of Giza was built with proportions related to π, this theory is not widely accepted by scholars.

-In the Shulba Sutras of Indian mathematics, dating to an oral tradition from the 1st or 2nd millennium BC, approximations are given which have been variously interpreted as approximately 3.08831, 3.08833, 3.004, 3, or 3.125.
+In the Shulba Sutras of Indian mathematics, dating to an oral tradition from the 1st or 2nd millennium BCE, approximations are given which have been variously interpreted as approximately 3.08831, 3.08833, 3.004, 3, or 3.125.